dcmlr/kitti360_ros_player/README.md

 If the required files are not present for an enabled sensor it will disable itself automatically and print an error message in the logs.
+The simulation will simply continue without the sensor.

 **Python requirements**